CiscoDevNet/botkit-webex-samples/README.md

 ## Conversations demo bot (convos)

-A [conversational bot](convos/) that illustrates BotKit conversation system through examples.
+A [conversational bot](convos/) that illustrates Botkit conversation system through examples.
 The bot is built with the [template provided in this repo](template/).

 You can test the bot live by inviting `convos@sparkbot.io` to a Cisco Spark space.